tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 You can also separate the colors of an image or image sequence by using the **Separate Colors...** command.
 For more details on its options, please see the  :ref:`Separate Colors <separate_colors>`  section.

 When renaming, files will be renamed according to the name you specify; an option allows you also to delete the original files.
-This can be used both for renaming sequences of image files in one shot, and for converting sequence numbering modes to the OpenToonz standard one (i.e. a progressive four-digits number written between the file name and the file extension) by selecting only the first file of a sequence.
+This can be used both for renaming sequences of image files in one shot, and for converting sequence numbering modes to the Tahoma standard one (i.e. a progressive four-digits number written between the file name and the file extension) by selecting only the first file of a sequence.

-When premultiplied, the file alpha channel is modified to be properly displayed in OpenToonz.
+When premultiplied, the file alpha channel is modified to be properly displayed in Tahoma.
 Images which have a meaningful alpha channel come in two types: premultiplied or straight.
-A non-premultiplied (straight) image can be recognized when it's loaded in OpenToonz because its edges, where there is a complete transparence on one side and opacity on the other, are not smooth, but displays show a solid halo; by premultiplying the image it's possible to fix this problem.
+A non-premultiplied (straight) image can be recognized when it's loaded in Tahoma because its edges, where there is a complete transparence on one side and opacity on the other, are not smooth, but displays show a solid halo; by premultiplying the image it's possible to fix this problem.
 This is available only for full-color images.

 When converting files, a dialog prompts the frame range to convert, a saving location, a name, the new format with related options and a color for the background of the converted file.
 It is also possible to select more files at once but, in this case, the frame range and the file name fields won’t be available.
-All levels, images and clips supported by OpenToonz can be converted.
+All levels, images and clips supported by Tahoma can be converted.
 The PLI vector files can also be converted to the SVG format.

 .. note:: The **Convert...** command is also available in the File menu as **Convert File...**.

-When converting files to TLV format, it's possible to choose the painted or unpainted TLV formats; all levels, images and clips supported by OpenToonz can be converted, except for PSD files.
+When converting files to TLV format, it's possible to choose the painted or unpainted TLV formats; all levels, images and clips supported by Tahoma can be converted, except for PSD files.

 The conversion to the unpainted TLV format is available when one or several files are selected and it's meant for lineart images: the images and levels are converted into black lineart images with a transparent background, so that they can be painted with the same techniques and tools you can use for other Toonz Raster levels (see  :ref:`Painting Animation Levels <painting_animation_levels>`  ).
 In particular if images have some transparency, transparent pixels remain transparent, while solid pixels are transformed into black ones; if images have no transparency, white and lighter pixels will be assumed as transparent, while dark pixels are transformed into black ones.